krojew/cdrs-tokio/documentation/making-query.md

 `query` method receives a single argument which is a CQL query string.
 It returns `cdrs_tokio::error::Result` that in case of `SELECT` query can be mapped on corresponded Rust structure.
 See [CRUD example](../examples/crud_operations.rs) for details.

 The same query could be made leveraging something that is called Values.
-It allows to have generic query strings independent from actuall values.
+It allows to have generic query strings independent of actual values.

 ```rust
 #[macro_use]